 There is no summer taste quite as pleasing as a fresh, ripe, home-grown tomato.
-Gardening enthusiasts, and even those of us who know little of gardening, enjoy planting the first seeds inside when winter has not yet turned to spring.
+Gardening enthusiasts, and even those of us who know little about gardening, enjoy planting the first seeds inside when winter has not yet turned to spring.
 Quite often tomatoes are the first vegetables people try to grow.
 Here is a great guide on how to prune tomato plants.
+(Keep reading to see a special life-changing hack on how to freeze and peel frozen tomatoes)

 Raising young tomato plants from seeds feeds our desire for instant gratification.
 They grow quickly, spreading out new leaves daily and standing up tall and ready for outdoor planting as soon as the last frost watch is lifted.